stateful/docs.runme.dev/docs/index.md

 ## **Seamlessly Fits into DevOps Stack**

-Runme is 100% markdown compatible and seamlessly integrates with tooling in your DevOps stack.
+Runme is 100% Markdown compatible and seamlessly integrates with tooling in your DevOps stack.

 Distribute ready-made [Devcontainers](https://docs.runme.dev/guide/devcontainer) to lock dependencies and configuration to make workflows reproducible.
 Runme is a perfect fit for DevOps workflows.
 Run docs and notebooks against [SSH jumphosts](https://docs.runme.dev/how-runme-works/runme-via-ssh#vs-code-remote-development) or inside of popular Cloud Development Environments like GitHub Codespaces, Google IDX & Cloud Editor, Gitpod, or run as self-hosted [webapp](https://docs.runme.dev/how-runme-works/web) anywhere.